bcorporaal/Toko/README.md

 ## General
 - [ ] Make sure all random functions in Toko can be seeded
+- [ ] Where possible use p5 functionality for saving images and video
+- [ ] Try to create something resembling code standards and consistency

 ## Grid
 - [x] Add grid generators